thirteenfoil8/Globoxx.github.io/index.md

-# Part Franchise versus Franchise
+# Guide of Chicago restaurants - safety first

 ## In which franchise should I go to eat?